Census Dots

 Asian

-Of the 1,028 places in Iowa, New Hampton is the 113th most populous.
+New Hampton is ranked the 112th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Hampton was ranked the 113th most populous place in the 2020 Census.

 New Hampton's White Population